 Gender variance within the embodiment of gender is a part of being human.
-The trans experience is not an inherently distressing experience.
+The trans experience and gender is not an inherently distressing experience.
 Transforward's practice is grounded in reframing "dysphoria" as trauma to the body, coming from internalized shame over the lifetime, versus "dysphoria" as a pathological, psychological source of distress.
 In short, there is nothing wrong with the trans body or experience, yet perhaps there is something wrong with society's inability to see trans people as people.

 Transforward hopes to uplift and honor the trans experience and body according to each individual's medical, social, and psycho-emotional needs, while advocating for the trans community on systemic levels.

 Stefan opened Transforward because of the need for trauma-informed, integrative healthcare for trans and queer people particularly those from low income backgrounds.
 As a trans man from the rural south Stefan understands the importance to affordable, high quality healthcare that does not perpetuate harm.

 Stefan moved to New York to pursue his masters degree in social work at Columbia University.
 He has since worked in a variety of settings, including the NYC Department of Education as a school social worker and in mental health clinics with a focus on advocacy and trauma-informed therapy with trans and queer people.

 Throughout his career and work with his community, Stefan has discovered themes and developed frameworks that help to make sense of the embodiment of gender as related to health and well-being.
 His mission is to honor the trans experience as a gift and gender variance as a regular human experience across body types, denouncing the model of "dysphoria" that further dehumanizes trans people.